 The New Penny

-Across the street is the famous heart of Leeds LGBT nightlife – The New Penny.
-As the oldest gay bar in Leeds, and potentially the oldest surviving venue in the country – it opened in 1953 as The Hope and Anchor – it has become the centrepoint of an area which is the heart of gay nightlife in the city.
+Across the street is the famous heart of Leeds LGBTQ+ nightlife – The New Penny.
+As the oldest gay bar in Leeds, and potentially the oldest surviving venue in the country from when it opened in 1953 as The Hope and Anchor, it has become the cornerstone of an area which is the heart of gay nightlife in the city.
 And not only that, it lays claim to being one of Lily Savage’s early venues before she shot to stardom.

 Expect cheesy pop classics and dance tunes, as well as a DJ who – wait for it – is happy to take requests.
 It’s an atmosphere that feels a lot like a traditional boozer, just without the miserable old fellas propping up the bar.
 It’s also decent value for a standard fare of drinks, and you’re nigh on guaranteed to have a ball, particularly if you choose one of their event nights to visit, with drag acts and karaoke keeping punters entertained all night long.